-Praised for her "rich sound" and "remarkable agility" (Brooklyn Daily Eagle), mezzo-soprano Cornelia Lotito recently completed her Master of Music degree at the University of Tennessee in Knoxville, TN.
+In 2021, she completed her Master of Music degree at the University of Tennessee in Knoxville, TN.
 During her time in Knoxville, she was a part of Knoxville Opera’s Studio program and performed the role of Stephano in the company’s 2020 production of Romeo et Juliette.
 She also performed with both the company in several outreach shows across the city and worked with other companies around the city, covering the role of Delores in Frank Pesci's Royal Flush with Marble City Opera.
-While at UT, she took part in University of Tennessee Opera Theatre productions of Unicorn in the Garden (The Psychiatrist), Speed Dating Tonight (Dater #10, #49), Amelia at the Ball (Amelia’s Friend), and The Old Maid and the Thief (Miss Todd).
+During her time at University of Tennessee, she took part in University of Tennessee Opera Theatre productions of Unicorn in the Garden (The Psychiatrist), Speed Dating Tonight (Dater #10, #49), Amelia at the Ball (Amelia’s Friend), and The Old Maid and the Thief (Miss Todd).

 A frequent vocal competitor, Ms. Lotito won the Idaho-Montana District of the 2023 Metropolitan Opera Laffont Competition.Previously, she won the Indiana District in 2022 and was an Encouragement Award winner in the Tennessee District in 2021.
 She has also received an encouragement award from the Gerda Lissner Foundation and several first place NATS awards.
-She was named a finalist in the 2021 Camerata Bardi International Vocal Competition and 2021 Camille Coloratura Awards, and a Contract Winner in Piccola Opera's 2021 Opera Idol Competition, She was also named a finalist in the 2021 SAS Performing Arts Vocal Competition, and a semi-finalist in the 2021 Premiere Opera Vocal Competition.
+She was named a finalist in the 2021 Camerata Bardi International Vocal Competition and 2021 Camille Coloratura Awards, and a Contract Winner in Piccola Opera's 2021 Opera Idol Competition.
+She was also named a finalist in the 2021 SAS Performing Arts Vocal Competition, and a semi-finalist in the 2021 Premiere Opera Vocal Competition.
 She was most recently named a finalist in the 2022 SAS Performing Arts Vocal Competition, and will sing for the finals in New York on December 3rd.